 “Diber” or “Dever” – Two Modes of Divine Dialogue with Humankind in a World of Free-Will .

 On the general concept of “Roof” in the Hebrew Bible, and what does it really signify:

 Gag in Hebrew is roof.
-For example:

 “I lie awake; I have become like a bird on the roof (Gag)” (Psalm 102:8; 102:7, in some English translations).